Items filtered by date: March 2023

 A stress fracture in the foot essentially occurs when microdamage accumulates and the bones develop small breaks.
 If you are an athlete or a runner, then you might be particularly interested in preventing the onset of a stress fracture in the foot.
 There are certain factors that might put athletes at an increased risk of developing stress fractures of some kind.
 For example, if an athlete has a particularly high running mileage or especially if they are wearing inappropriate footwear, then a stress fracture might be more likely.
 Also, other risk factors for runners and athletes include training errors and leg length discrepancies.
 If you are someone that runs frequently and are concerned about developing a stress fracture, it is suggested that you contact a podiatrist.

 Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact one of our podiatrists from County Wide Foot, Ankle, & Wound Care.
-Our doctors can provide the care you need to keep your pain free and on your feet.
+To learn more, contact Desiree Garzon, DPM from County Wide Foot, Ankle, & Wound Care.
+Our doctor can provide the care you need to keep your pain free and on your feet.

 Dealing with Stress Fractures of the Foot and Ankle